All Episodes

 Okay.

-And this is uh very common um in Islamic culture, right?
+And this is very common in Islamic culture.

-Uh it's in Somali is a popular and informal value transfer system based on a performance and honor of a huge network of money brokers known as Hawala laders.
+is a popular and informal value transfer based on a performance in honor of a huge network of money brokers known as Hawala Laters.

-They operate outside of the uh outside of or parallel to traditional banking financial channels and remittance systems.
+They operate outside of or parallel to traditional banking financial channels and remittance systems.

-The system requires a minimum of twoala layers that take care of the transaction without the movement of cash or telegraphic transfer, while Hawala Adars are spread throughout the world.
+The system requires a minimum of two hawala laders that take care of the transaction without the movement of cash or telegraphic transfer.

-Hawala follows Islamic traditions, but it its use is not limited to Muslims.
+Hawala follows Islamic traditions, but its use is not limited to Muslims.

-So that's the big reason why they do it, guys, because Usuary is banned.
+So that's the big reason why they do it, guys, because usery is banned.

 All right.

-Uh, so now you guys know what a halal is.
+Under about June 20th, 2024, so now you guys know what a hawala is.

-The merch associate asked if he could transfer the money to a bank account, to which merchant responded that it had to be cashed and he needed it by Friday, meaning on June 21st, 2024.
+The associate asked if he could transfer the money to a bank account to which Merchant responded that it had to be cashed and he needed it by Friday, meaning on June 21st, 2024.

-Merchant explained that he would send the image to the serial number of the serial number to the person with the 5,000.
+Merchant explained that he would send the image, the serial number of the serial number to the person with the $5,000.

-Then when the CS went to pick up the money, he would show the person the serial number as verification.
+Then, when the CS went to pick up the money, he would show the person a serial number as verification.

-So just like you guys saw with the Huella, sometimes it's code, sometimes it's serial numbers, etc.
+So just like you guys saw with the Hawala, sometimes it's code, sometimes it's serial numbers, et cetera.

 But there's some kind of identifying characteristic that only the people involved in the transaction know, right?